hippokrates1337/VibeFC/src/app/(protected)/data-intake/__tests__/README.md

 # Data Intake Tests

-This directory contains unit tests for the Data Intake section of the application.
-The tests were created to ensure that the core functionality works correctly, especially when integrating with the backend.
+This directory contains unit and integration tests for the Data Intake section of the application.
+The tests are created to ensure that core functionalities, component rendering, state management, and API interactions work correctly.

 ## Running Tests